mirror/busybox/examples/var_service/README_distro_proposal.txt

 This proposal asks developers of other daemontools implementations to add "svc" command to their projects]

-The "svok DIR" tool exits 0 if service is running, and nonzero if not.
+The "svok DIR" tool exits 0 if service supervisor is running (with service itself either running or stopped), and nonzero if not.

 Other tools with different names and APIs may exist; however for portability scripts should use the above tools.